All Products

 root

-All system accounts other than the one specified for your cluster version in the preceding table must be removed.
+For each version listed above, delete all system accounts except the correct one.
 For example, the correct system account for a PolarDB MySQL 5.7 cluster is aliyun_root.
-If you manually created a root account in the console, you must delete it.
-Before you delete the root account, ensure that it is not used by your application.
+If you manually created a root account in the console, delete it.
+Before deleting, ensure your applications do not use the root account.

 Note

-These system accounts may have been created manually or created automatically by the system and retained after a version upgrade.
-In some scenarios, specific accounts may not be visible in the console.
+System accounts may have been created manually or automatically by the system and left behind after a version upgrade.
+In some cases, these accounts might not appear in the console.

 Example

-The following example shows how to remove extra system accounts from a PolarDB MySQL 5.6 cluster:
+The following example shows how to clean up extra system accounts from a PolarDB MySQL 5.6 cluster:

-1. Use a privileged account to connect to a database.
+1. Use a privileged account to connect to the database.

 2. Find all root and aliyun_root system accounts.